Worcester Transitional Assistance Office is Moving!

 EBT Card Restrictions: Where You Can't Buy Flyer- Spanish

 Please visit our Information for Retailers page for information on how these requirements affect your business.

 To report a prohibited purchase, call 1-800-FRAUD-99.

 Be Aware of EBT Scams

 There have been recent reports of people getting text messages about their EBT cards.
 These messages say that the cardholder must call a toll-free number or the EBT card will be deactivated.

 If you receive a text message like this, please do not respond.
 These messages are not sent by DTA.

 To report EBT scams or fraud, please call our Fraud Hotline at 1-800-372-8399.

-- The Department of Transitional Assistance serves one out of every eight people in the Commonwealth — including working families, children, elders, and people with disabilities.
+The Department of Transitional Assistance serves one out of every seven people in the Commonwealth — including working families, children, elders, and people with disabilities.
 Our services include food and nutritional assistance, cash assistance, and employment supports.